KB-WEB-DEVELOPMENT/inspector/README.md

 ```
 <?php

-// In the class you create, import the Controller class present in src/Project
+//  In your examples/index.php file, import the Controller class present in the 'src/' directory

+require __DIR__ . '/../vendor/autoload.php';

 use Inspector\Controller;

-// In any of the methods you created inside your class
 $searchTerm = 'some case-insensitive string to be searched by PHP Reflection API classes';

 // $result data type: 'string'